 Why an E6013 is the easiest welding rod?

-The main reason why the E6013 is the easiest rod is that it has a flux covering high in rutile (or titania).
-Rutile is a mineral that creates a very smooth welding arc with low penetration.
-With this kind of arc, you can have the easiest stick welding procedure.
+The main reason why the E6013 is the easiest rod is that it has a rutile (or titania) flux covering.
+Rutile is a mineral that creates a very smooth and stable welding arc with low penetration.
+With this arc, you can experience the easiest welding.

 For the weldor

-The arc from an E6013 is very easy to start and restart if necessary.
+An E6013 arc is very easy to start and restart if necessary.
 This is one of the advantages against other hard-to-use rods, such as the basic E7018 rod.

-After that, when running the bead, an E6013 will keep burning even if you mishandle the arc-length, rod angle, or travel speed up to a point.
+When running the bead, an E6013 will keep burning even if you mishandle the arc length, rod angle, or travel speed up to a point.

-Other rod types will stick and extinguish or create various welding defects such as porosity or blowing through the metal if you don’t handle them precisely.
+Without precise handling, other rod types will stick and extinguish or create various welding defects such as porosity or blowing through the metal.

 The soft arc of an E6013 offers low penetration, which reduces the risk of blowing through thin metal.
-This is one of the most common problems when stick welding thinner metals, along with distortion, and an E6013 is the best rod to avoid it.
+This is one of the most common problems when stick welding thin metals, along with metal distortion.

-After finishing each bead, an E6013 rod forms a slag covering that is very easy to remove, or it might even remove itself as it cools down.
+After finishing each bead, an E6013 forms a slag covering that is very easy to remove, or it may even remove itself as it cools down.

-The bead is good-looking with fewer spatter than other rods, and in most cases, there is no need to spend any time improving it.
+The bead is good-looking with less spatter than other rods.
+In most cases, there is no need to spend any time improving it.

 For the welding machine

-E6013s are simple rods, the rutile flux covering they have has low amounts of iron powder.
-As a result, they do not require welding machines with high amperage output.
-Moreover, E6013 rods support both current types AC and DC.
+- Their flux covering has low amounts of iron powder.
+As a result, they do not require machines with high amperage output and duty cycle.

 Other factors that make them easy to use

-The welding fumes of E6013 rods are the least harmful ones.
-This makes fume protection measurements such as ventilation and respirators simpler and more affordable.
+- The welding fumes of E6013 rods are the least harmful ones.
+This makes fume protection such as ventilation and respirators simpler and more affordable.

-The storage of E6013 rods is simple.
-You keep them in their original undamaged packaging to protect them from the atmosphere’s moisture and physical damage.
+- The storage of E6013 rods is simple.
+You keep them in their original packaging to protect them from the atmosphere’s moisture and physical damage.

 Why is a 1/8″ rod diameter the easiest to use?